Property (Relationships) Act 1976

-The Property (Relationships) Act 1976 is a New Zealand statute that primarily deals with the division of property of married couples, de facto couples and civil union couples when they separate or when one of them dies.
+The Property (Relationships) Act 1976 is a New Zealand statute which primarily deals with the division of property of married couples, de facto couples and civil union couples when they separate or when one of them dies.
 In general, the couple's property is to be divided equally between them.

 The Act was previously called the Matrimonial Property Act 1976 but amendments in 2001 changed the scheme of the Act considerably hence "Matrimonial Property" was replaced with "Property (Relationships)" in the short title.
 The 2001 amendments extended the property division regime in the Act to include heterosexual and homosexual de facto partners, making it one of the first New Zealand statutes to acknowledge same-sex relationships.
-In 2005 the Act was amended again to include civil union partners following commencement of the controversial Civil Union Act 2004.
+In 2005 the Act was amended again to include civil union partners following commencement of the Civil Union Act 2004.

 Division of property

 Equal sharing

 According to section 11 of the Act, on the division of joint property under the Act, each of the spouses or partners is entitled to share equally in the family home, the family chattels, and any other relationship property.

 This statement stays true even if one of the spouse deceases by an accident, a long-term illness or even a murder by the other spouse.

 This section of the law was created in order to give equal rights to the stay-in-home side of the contribution with respect to the financial contribution i.e. childcare.
 Currently there are no further amendments to protect people from the abusers of the Act.